dhirajrr/TASK_Manger/README.md

 A modern, full-stack task management application built with React, TypeScript, and Supabase.
 This application allows users to manage their tasks with features like creation, updating, completion tracking, and deletion.

+The application is deployed on Netlify.
+You can view it at: https://cozy-sawine-483527.netlify.app

 ## Features